 That is, the expectation of the sample mean is equal to the true mean .
 The sample mean is then said to be an unbiased estimator of the true mean of the pdf.
 Second,

-Thus, the variance of the sample mean goes to zero as , that is, as more and more photon packets are detected.
-In other words, the Monte Carlo estimate of the average power received by the detector is guaranteed to give a result that can be made arbitrarily close to the correct result if enough photons are detected.
+Thus, the variance of the sample mean goes to zero as , that is, as more and more ray bundles are detected.
+In other words, the Monte Carlo estimate of the average power received by the detector is guaranteed to give a result that can be made arbitrarily close to the correct result if enough rays are detected.
 This result is known as the law of large numbers.
-Again, you can emit and trace all the photons you want, but if they don’t hit the detector, they don’t count.
+Again, you can emit and trace all the rays you want, but if they don’t hit the detector, they don’t count.

 It is often convenient to think in terms of the standard deviation, e.g., when plotting data and showing the spread of values.
 The standard deviation of the error in is